GearBrain Videos

 JIMU Robot Lets Kids Build and Code a Robot

-A potentially more affordable option to LEGO Mindstorms, JIMU Robot is a build-it-yourself robotics kit.
-The word "jimu" means building blocks in Chinese, says the toymaker.
+A potentially more affordable option to LEGO Mindstorms, JIMU Robot is a build-it-yourself robotics kit. "jimu" means building blocks in Chinese, says the toymaker.
 It's an apt name, as the toy is essentially snap-in-place plastic pieces that include a control box, battery and servo to pick up coded signals.
 Children can build any robot they imagine from a dinosaur to a giraffe.

-Running the toy requires downloading an iOS and Android app, where children can then select pre-made movements, or program their own through a Bluetooth connection.
-JIMU is set to launch this April, priced at about $199, and should be on the shelves of Best Buy, Target and Toys"R"Us.
+Running the toy requires downloading an iOS and Android app, where children can then select pre-made movements or program their own through a Bluetooth connection.
+JIMU is set to launch this April, priced at about $199, and should be on the shelves of Best Buy, Target, and Toys"R"Us.

 Each Hover Racer, priced at about $100, will come with four beacons that can be set up to build a racetrack.
 Drones are programmed to fly over the beacons—set about 4 to 6 feet apart—completing the course.
 More drones?
 You'll have more beacons, and will be able to link up to 16 of them to build a longer course.
 Plus you can add a laser tag component to your play.
 And yes, when shot, they react.